Gavinwgl/Correction-declaration/README.md

+# Correction declaration of the publication [1].
-# NOTE: We are building a project and moving information to the new site, waiting for information update.
+Note: We are building a project and moving information to the new site, waiting for information update.
 Correction declaration of the publication.

 Minor Result Error Declarations in PAPER[1] and its Detailed Experimental Results